praveek/launch.en/help/release-notes/current.md

 ### Features

 * **Rule Component Sequencing:** Check **[!UICONTROL Run rule components in sequence]** in your property settings.
-When enabled, the Launch runtime adds rule conditions and actions to a processing queue when the rule event is triggered.
+When enabled, the [!DNL Platform Launch]  runtime adds rule conditions and actions to a processing queue when the rule event is triggered.
 The queue is processed on a FIFO basis with timeouts available on individual components.
 See the [Rules page](../launch-reference/managing-resources/rules.md) for more information on available settings and details.
 * **Promises in Core - Custom Code:** You can do asynchronous tasks in Core - Custom Code boxes.
 In order to achieve this, you can return a Promise from your JavaScript custom code or use the new `onCustomCodeSuccess()` and `onCustomCodeFailure()` functions in HTML custom code.
 More information is available in the [Core Extension reference](../extension-reference/web/core-extension/overview.md) doc.

 ## June 18th, 2020